riverwm/river/CONTRIBUTING.md

 ## Contributing to river

 Contributing is a simple as opening a pull request on our github.
-You'll likely have find more success with your contribution if you hop on our [matrix channel](https://matrix.to/#/#river:matrix.org) to discuss your plans first.
+You'll likely have more success with your contribution if you hop on our [matrix channel](https://matrix.to/#/#river:matrix.org) to discuss your plans first.